go-orb/plugins/kvstore/natsjs/README.md

 ## Compatibility to "store/nats-js"

-The plugin is compatible to the "store/nats-js" plugin for go-micro as long as you don't disable JSONKeyValues or disable BucketPerTable.
+The plugin is compatible to the "store/nats-js" plugin for go-micro as long as you don't disable JSONKeyValues or enable BucketPerTable.

 The compatiblity is ensured by tests in the [kvstore/natsjs_micro_tests](https://github.com/go-orb/plugins/tree/main/kvstore/natsjs_micro_tests) directory.